t-88/domes/readme.md

 # How To Run
 **u need to have sdl2 and sdl2_ttf to do the rendering of the app**
+-   u need to make a edit the path for the font and todos.db files to make them global
 ```
     $ ./run.sh
 ```